Blank-Vulture/Tri-CertFramework/README.md

 <div id="english">

-# 🇺🇸 ZK-CertFramework 🎓⚡
+# 🇺🇸 Tri-CertFramework 🎓⚡🔐

-> **Trust-Minimized, Fully Backendless Zero-Knowledge Document Authenticity System**
+> **Trust-Minimized, Fully Backendless Triple-Layer Document Authenticity System**
+> **ZKP + Blockchain + Digital Signature = Ultimate Trust**

 A **universal document authenticity verification system adaptable to any type of document**, with **graduation certificates as an example implementation**.
-Only document owners can generate time-bound zero-knowledge proofs using Circom circuits and SnarkJS, with **Ledger Nano X hardware security** for responsible party operations.
-Verifiers can confirm authenticity using only the PDF file and on-chain Polygon zkEVM data.
+Only document owners can generate time-bound zero-knowledge proofs, digital signatures, and verification keys using Circom circuits, SnarkJS, and passkey cryptography, with **Ledger Nano X hardware security** for responsible party operations.
+Verifiers can confirm authenticity using the PDF file, on-chain Polygon zkEVM data, and public verification key repositories.

 <div align="center">